Proposal Preparation Requirements Federal Government - NIH

 Use the sample format on the Biographical Sketch Format Page to prepare this section for all (modular and other) grant applications.
 Include biographical sketches of all Senior/Key Personnel and Other Significant Contributors.

-The Biographical Sketch may not exceed four pages per person.
-This 4-page limit includes the table at the top of the first page.
+The Biographical Sketch may not exceed five pages per person.
+This 5-page limit includes the table at the top of the first page.

 If the individual is registered in the eRA Commons, include the Commons User Name.
 Key personnel that do not have an eRA Commons User Name should contact OSRP at 312.567.3035.